oatlog/oatlog/doc/extended_abstract/main.typ

 verify oatlog's correctness by executing it and egglog in lockstep and comparing the number of e-nodes in each relation after each application of rules.

-= Ongoing work and key optimizations
+= Architecture and key optimizations

 As oatlog is ongoing work we have up to this point mostly focused on basics, but there are many interesting avenues for further optimization.
 The following sections highlight some optimizations that we find conceptually interesting.
-Note that among them, only @idea_trie_queries "Trie queries" and @rule-simplify "Rule simplification" have yet been implemented in oatlog.
+Note that among them, only @rule-simplify "Rule simplification" and @idea_trie_queries "Trie queries" have yet been implemented in oatlog.

 #figure(
   placement: auto,
-  scope: "parent",
+  scope: "column",
-  image("../figures/architecture.svg"),
+  [
+    #v(3em)
+    #image("../figures/architecture.svg")
+  ],
-  caption: [A coarse overview of the current oatlog architecture.], ) <oatlog_architecture>
+  caption: [A coarse overview of the oatlog architecture.], ) <oatlog_architecture>

 Oatlog is architected as a compiler that processes an entire theory in multiple steps with multiple